Peter-SB/Minimal-Vs-Controller-API-Article/README.md

   ServiceLifetime.Singleton); // Needed to keep the in memory database from being disposed
 ```

 The `ServiceLifetime.Singleton` is very important, it ensures that the database context lives for the entire lifetime of the application.
 Without this, the in-memory database would get disposed of after each request, meaning you'd lose all data between requests.
-Believe me, I found this out the hard way.
+Believe me, I found this out the hard way!

 `builder.Build()` finalizes the `WebApplication` configurations and makes it ready to handle requests.